Enthusiast Gaming

 Enthusiast Gaming Holdings Inc. is a Canadian digital media company specializing in video game journalism.
-Founded in 2014 by entrepreneur Menashe Kestenbaum, the company owned the websites Destructoid and Escapist Magazine from 2014 to September 2022, as well the gaming convention Enthusiast Gaming Live Expo (EGLX).
+Founded in 2014 by entrepreneur Menashe Kestenbaum, the company owned the websites Destructoid and Escapist Magazine from 2014 to September 2022, as well the gaming convention Enthusiast Gaming Live Expo (EGLX) from 2015 to 2019.

 The company went public on the TSX Venture Exchange in October 2018.
 In January 2020, the company's listing moved to the Toronto Stock Exchange.
 The company was also trading on the Nasdaq from April 2021 to October 2023.
 Enthusiast Gaming owns a number of websites and runs an annual convention in Toronto.